JoseJuan98/transformer-attention-with-hdc-binding/README.md

 binding methods to improve positional encoding in Transformer models.
 The project focuses primarily on time series classification, with a potential extension to natural language processing (NLP) tasks.

+## Setup

+For the setup of the project follow the instructions in the [SETUP.md](docs/SETUP.md) file.

 ## Project Overview

 The standard approach to incorporating positional information in Transformers involves adding positional embeddings to token